PancakePolice/PancakePolice/README.md

 ### Hi there 👋

-- 🌱 I'm currently in school for IT
+- 🌱 I'm currently in school for IT (I graduate this year!)
 - 📫 My Discord is .pancakepolice
 - 😄 My pronouns are he/him